liferay/liferay-central-test-2/readme/7.1/BREAKING_CHANGES.markdown

 This change was made to standardize the data attribute names and allow the utility methods to accept standardized event parameters.

 ---------------------------------------
+### Removed indexation of fields 'ratings' and 'viewCount'
+- **Date:** 2017-May-16
+- **JIRA Ticket:** LPS-70724

+#### What changed?

+Fields 'ratings' and 'viewCount' are no longer indexed in BaseIndexer for AssetEntry objects.

+#### Who is affected?

+Any search related custom code where these fields are used in queries.

+#### How should I update my code?

+There are several alternatives:
+ - Use Liferay portlets "Highest rated assets" and "Most viewed assets"
+ - Replace index query with a database query
+ - Implement an IndexerPostProcessor to index these fields in certain documents

+#### Why was this change made?

+Keeping ratings and view count in the search index in sync with the database has a negative impact on the normal operation due to the significantly increased number of index write requests causing throughput issues and therefore performance degradation.

+In addition, the view count is not always up-to-date in the database either.
+This behavior is controlled by the _Buffered Increment_ mechanism.
+You can find more information about it in the `portal.properties`.